 Iris Vineyards Pinot Gris

-website | location: Springfield | 82110 Territorial Hwy | size: ~12,000 cases/year
+website | location: Springfield | 322 Main St | size: ~12,000 cases/year

 Owners Richard and Pamela grew up in Eugene and met in high school.
 Richard grew up on a farm helping his dad tend hazelnuts and his grandmother make wine, so you can see winemaking goes way back for this couple!

 The wine: Make sure to take your time to savor the pinot gris.
-I had the 2016 pinot gris and loved how crisp, yet hefty it was.
+I had the 2016 pinot gris and loved how crisp yet hefty it was.
 There was some real complexity in the glass and I loved that.

 Belle Pente Vineyard & Winery Pinot Gris